universe-builders/universe-builders.github.io/void-survivors/accessibility-plan.md

 The design of Void Survivors strongly considered how to present a game that feels like a native experience regardless of whether you are playing on a touch interface mobile device, on a laptop with a keypad, or on a desktop with a gamepad.

-The design process included excluding mechanics that wouldn't be accessible on certain devices, such as precise targetting mechanics on touch devices, and distilling the UI to be appropriate on large and small screens.
+The design process included excluding mechanics that wouldn't be accessible on certain devices, such as precise targeting mechanics on touch devices, and distilling the UI to be appropriate on large and small screens.

 The choice of technologies ensured that we are able to successfully produce a game that can run effectively on a large set of devices and inputs, specifically by choosing Web as the target platform and investing in custom technology to optimize for it.

-The devices that Void Survivors will be avilable on are MacOSX, Linux, Windows, iPhone, and Android.
+The devices that Void Survivors will be available on are MacOSX, Linux, Windows, iPhone, and Android.

 ----

 ## 👍 Low-powered device accessibility plan
 More than 54% of the world's mobile and laptop devices are considered to be low-powered, offering a small CPU, integrated GPU, and low battery life.
-This is proportionally higher in low-socio economic area's, such as in developing countries and remote communities, where an estimated 84% of devices are considered to be low-powered.
+This is proportionally higher in low-socio economic areas, such as in developing countries and remote communities, where an estimated 84% of devices are considered to be low-powered.

 To support low-powered devices (low CPU, GPU, and battery life) common in low socio-economic environments it is vital to make the game as efficient as possible on those devices.